RyanGertz/aws-bedrock-synthetic-data/README.md

 - **Data Privacy**: This generates synthetic data only - no real student information is used
 - **Automatic Validation**: Pydantic ensures all data meets requirements before saving
 - **Type Safety**: Generated data has proper Python types, not just strings

-## Advantages of This Approach

-### Compared to the Old JSON-Based Method:
-- **Guaranteed Structure**: No more invalid JSON or missing fields
-- **Type Safety**: Get proper Python objects with correct data types
-- **Automatic Validation**: Built-in checks for data quality
-- **Better Error Messages**: Clear feedback when something goes wrong
-- **Easier to Extend**: Adding new fields is simple and safe

-### Professional Development Benefits:
-- **Industry Standard**: Pydantic is widely used in professional Python development
-- **API Development**: Essential skill for building web APIs with FastAPI
-- **Data Engineering**: Critical for data validation and ETL pipelines
-- **Machine Learning**: Important for validating training data and model inputs

 ## Use Cases for Synthetic Data